 The Governance section of this report provides details of some of the tools used by the Trustee for the management of climate-related risks and opportunities.
 In December 2022, the Trustee also set an aspiration to achieve net-zero emissions by no later than 2050.
-The Trustee is considering the steps it will take to work towards this aspiration.
-This will include engaging with the Plan's investment managers to support the transition to a net-zero economy.
+The Trustee is taking steps to achieve this aspiration, which will include engaging with the Plan's investment managers to support the transition to a net-zero economy.

-For the Plan's buy and maintain credit fund, the Trustee has already incorporated specific guidelines into the fund, including a 7% reduction in greenhouse gas emissions year-on-year, which is consistent with a path to achieving net-zero emissions by 2050.
+For the Plan's buy and maintain credit fund for the DB Section, the Trustee has already incorporated specific guidelines into the fund, including a 7% reduction in greenhouse gas emissions year-on-year, which is consistent with a path to achieving net-zero emissions by 2050.
 We've also set a specific alignment target for the portfolio.
-The ISC will periodically monitor progress against the guidelines and target and review them as appropriate.